vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ## Login with your institutional ID

 You should be presented with a login page for your institutional ID, with your institution’s branding.
 Go ahead and sign-in now.
-Note that your password is not sent to the VC3 or Globus web portals.
+**Note that your password is not sent to the VC3 or Globus web portals**.
 Continue to step 4.

 ![step3a](../img/screenshot_275.png)